kamtoeddy/ivo/docs/v0.0.1/definitions/constants.md

 ## Constant Properties

-This type of property is set at creation or cloning and never changes.
+This type of property is set at creation and never changes.

 - It requires 2 rules: